Battle of Cowpens: Background

-By the afternoon of the 16th, Morgan was approaching the Broad River, which was high with flood waters and reported difficult to cross.
+By the afternoon of January 16, Morgan was approaching the Broad River, which was high with flood waters and reported difficult to cross.
 He knew Tarleton was close behind.
 By nightfall, he had reached a place called locally "Hannah's Cowpens", a well-known grazing area for local cattle.
 Pickens, who had been patrolling, arrived that night to join Morgan with his large body of irregular militia.
-Morgan decided to stand and fight rather than continue to retreat and risk being caught by Tarleton while fording the Broad River.
+Morgan decided to stand and fight rather than continue to retreat and risk being caught by Tarleton while fording the Broad.
 Learning of Morgan's location, Tarleton pushed his troops, marching at 3 a.m. instead of camping for the night.

 Prelude

 Continental force

 The size of the American force at Cowpens remains in dispute.
-Morgan claimed in his official report to have had about 800 men at Cowpens, which is substantially supported by historian John Buchanan, whose estimate is between 800 and 1000 men.
-In contrast, historian Lawrence E. Babits, in his detailed study of the battle, estimates that the strength of Morgan's command on the day of the battle was closer to 1,900, composed of:
+Morgan claims in his official report to have had about 800 men at Cowpens, which is substantially supported by historian John Buchanan, whose estimate is between 800 and 1,000 men.
+In contrast, historian Lawrence E. Babits in his detailed study of the battle offers an alternative estimate, contending that the strength of Morgan's command on the day of the battle was closer to 1,900, composed of: